fknop/hapi-pagination/README.md

 The response will also contains `otherKey` and `otherKey2`.
 Nested keys for the paginated results are not allowed.

 If you pass an object but forgot to pass a key for your results, the paginate method will throw an error.
-Same think if the key does not exist.
+Same thing if the key does not exist.

 ##### WARNING: If the results is not an array, the program will throw an implementation error.